johanholmerin/style9/docs/Background.md

 # Background

-Style9 was created to be an open-source implementation of the CSS-in-JS library used to develop the new version of Facebook, [stylex](stylex).
+Style9 was created to be an open-source implementation of the CSS-in-JS library used to develop the new version of Facebook, [stylex][stylex].
 For that reason, the design principles are heavily influenced by stylex.

 ## Principles